-Videos in commercial TV programs are rich in editing effects, such as fade-in, fade-out, dissolve, wipe, and much more.
+Videos in commercial TV programs are rich in editing effects, such as fade in, fade out, dissolve, wipe, and much more.
 Some work has been done on detecting these special effects.
 In compressed domain, however, most work has been focused on gradual transition detection (e.g., fade and dissolve).
-A review and comparison of some of these techniques can be found in Lienhart (1999).
+A review and comparison of some of these techniques can be found in [35].

-Zhang et al. (1993) use a twin-comparison algorithm to detect gradual transitions.
-A lower threshold $(T_t)$ for frame difference is used to detect potential start of transitions, and a second and larger threshold $(T_b)$ is used for accumulated difference to detect the end of gradual transitions.
-Either DCT difference metrics (Zhang et al., 1995) or pixel-domain color histogram difference (Zhang et al., 1993) can be used for comparison.
+Zhang et al. [69] use a twin-comparison algorithm to detect gradual transitions.
+A lower threshold (T_t) for frame difference is used to detect potential start of transitions, and a second and larger threshold (T_b) is used for accumulated difference to detect the end of gradual transitions.
+Either DCT difference metrics [68] or pixel-domain color histogram difference [69] can be used for comparison.

-Yeo and Liu (1995c) use the absolute difference between two DC frames as the difference metric.
-The plot of the difference between the ith and the (i + k)th frames generates a plateau if a gradual transition is present. k is selected to be larger than the length of most gradual transitions.
+Yeo and Liu [65] use the absolute difference between two DC frames as the difference metric.
+The plot of the difference between the i^{th} and the $(i+k)^{th}$ frames generates a plateau if a gradual transition is present.
+K is selected to be larger than the length of most gradual transitions.

-Meng et al. (1995) use the variance of DCT DC coefficients in I- and P-frames to detect dissolve.
+Meng et al. [37] use the variance of DCT DC coefficients in I- and P-frames to detect dissolve.
 A downward parabolic curve in the variance graph usually indicates a dissolve.

-Kobla et al. (1999b) use features of the DC image sequences (RGB/YUV values or histograms) and apply FastMap (Faloutsos and Lin, 1995) technique (a dimension reduction algorithm that preserves inter-sample distances) to generate VideoTrails (Kobla et al., 1997a) of a video sequence in a lower-dimensional space.
+Kobla et al. [31] use features of the DC image sequences (RGB/YUV values or histograms) and apply FastMap [17] technique (a dimension reduction algorithm that preserves inter-sample distances) to generate VideoTrails [32] of a video sequence in a lower-dimensional space.
 The trail is segmented and classified into stationary and transitional trails, the latter typically a threaded trail that corresponds to gradual transitions.
-In Kobla et al. (1999b), VideoTrails and the above three techniques are evaluated by running extensive experiments.
+In [31], VideoTrails and the above three techniques are evaluated by running extensive experiments.
 The advantage of this technique is that it is good at detecting the beginning and the end of the transition, and can handle a wide variety of editing effects.

 One thing that troubles all these techniques is the presence of large object motion and fast camera operations in dynamic scenes.
-This confuses the gradual transition (e.g., dissolve) detection algorithm and results in high false-alarm rates.
+This confuses the gradual transition (e.g., dissolve) detection algorithm and results in high false alarm rates.